sav-che/TL-2/Authors/Kuckuck, Ernst Herman Paul {std. Kuck.}.md

-> [!cite] BHL link: this entry starts at [page 681](https://www.biodiversitylibrary.org/item/103253#page/707/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 681](https://www.biodiversitylibrary.org/page/33068923) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Kuckuck, Ernst Herman Paul (1866-1918), German algologist; Dr. phil.
-Kiel 1891; with Reinke at Kiel 1888-1892; at the Helgoland biological station 1892-1914; from 1914-1918 at Berlin as a guest at the Dahlem Botanical Museum. (*Kuck.*).
+Kiel 1891; with Reinke at Kiel 1888-1892; at the Helgoland biological station 1892-1914; from 1914-1918 at Berlin as a guest at the Dahlem Botanical Museum.
+**Abbreviated name**: *Kuck.*

 #### Herbarium and types